nmeum/scmdoc/README.md

 ## Usage Example

-The `scmdoc` tool generates Markdown from a Scheme input defining a R7RS library.
+The `scmdoc` tool generates HTML from a Scheme input defining a R7RS library.
 As described above, only documented S-expressions for which a documentation formatter is available are included in the generated documentation.
-In order to demonstrate generation of Markdown documentation consider the following input file called `library.scm`:
+In order to demonstrate generation of HTML documentation consider the following input file called `library.scm`:

     ;;> This is my documented library.
     (define-library (math arithmetic)